TL;DR

 Safe proteins: Tofu, mock duck (seitan), or extra vegetables.

-- Papaya salad (request no fish sauce, no dried shrimp)
+- Papaya salad — request no fish sauce, no dried shrimp

-- Steamed jasmine rice
+- Edamame, steamed jasmine rice

-Usually adaptable with modification:
+Usually adaptable with your request:

-- Basil stir-fries (request no oyster sauce)
+- Basil stir-fries — no oyster sauce

 Why Minneapolis Has Strong Vegan Thai Options

-Browse more Minneapolis vegan dining: Best Vegan Restaurants Minneapolis 2026 · Vegan Asian Restaurants Minneapolis · Vegan Ramen Minneapolis
+Browse more Minneapolis vegan dining: Best Vegan Restaurants Minneapolis 2026 · Vegan Asian Restaurants Minneapolis · Vegan Ramen Minneapolis · Vegan Brunch Minneapolis

 Frequently Asked Questions